 16. Use the Rule of Thirds

-Rather than centering an edge of a table, horizon, corner or other dividing line, re-frame the shot so that this dividing element in at a third of the image.
+Rather than centering an edge of a table, horizon, corner, or other dividing lines, re-frame the shot so that this dividing element in at a third of the image.

 The New York Times presented a great example from photographer Bryan Peterson.